BIO

 Dr Diarmuid Hester is a cultural historian, activist, and author.
 Originally from County Kilkenny, Ireland, he holds a PhD in English literature from the University of Sussex and has been a research fellow at New York University, the Library of Congress, the University of Oxford, the British Library, and the University of Cambridge where he was a Leverhulme Fellow until 2021.
 He teaches at the Faculty of English, University of Cambridge, and is a research associate of Emmanuel College.

-Diarmuid has written for the Guardian, the Irish Times, the Los Angeles Review of Books, The New Inquiry, and n+1 among other venues.
+Diarmuid has written for the Guardian, the Irish Times, Los Angeles Review of Books, The New Inquiry, and other venues.
 Wrong: A Critical Biography of Dennis Cooper, the definitive account of a writer once called ‘the last literary outlaw in mainstream American fiction’, was published by the University of Iowa Press in 2020.
 Nothing Ever Just Disappears: Seven Hidden Histories, an exploration of literature, art, and a queer sense of place, was published by Allen Lane/Penguin (UK) in 2023 and Pegasus Press (US) in 2024.

 A confident and experienced public speaker, Diarmuid has appeared on podcasts, radio, and TV, at summer festivals like Wilderness and Irregular Folk, and at the Hay Festival.
-He is the creator of Prick Up Your Ears, immersive podcasts and audio trails that uncover the little-known histories of familiar places.
+He is the creator of Prick Up Your Ears, immersive podcasts and audio trails that uncover the unfamiliar histories of familiar places.
 He is also the co-founder of Club Urania, a monthly performance and music night for LGBTQ+ people and allies developed in partnership with Cambridge Junction and Wysing Arts Centre.
 In 2020, Diarmuid was named a BBC New Generation Thinker, and he regularly contributes to BBC Radio 3 and Radio 4.